MetaCenterCloudPuppet/cesnet-hbase/README.markdown

 TODO: Put the classes, types, and resources for customizing, configuring, and doing the fancy stuff with your module here.

+<a name="https"></a>
+###Enable HTTPS

+Hadoop and also HBase is able to use SPNEGO protocol (="Kerberos tickets through HTTPS").
+This requires proper configuration of the browser on the client side and valid Kerberos ticket.

+HTTPS support requires:

+* enabled security (*realm* => ...)
+* /etc/security/cacerts file (*https_cacerts* parameter) - kept in the place, only permission changed if needed
+* /etc/security/server.keystore file (*https_keystore* parameter) - copied for each daemon user
+* /etc/security/http-auth-signature-secret file (any data, string or blob) - copied for each daemon user
+* /etc/security/keytab/http.service.keytab - copied for each daemon user

+All files should e availavle also from installing of Hadoop cluster, no additional files are needed.
+See cesnet-hadoop puppet module documentation for details.

+The following hbase class parameters are used for HTTPS (see also [Parameters](parameters)):

+[*realm*] required
+  Kerberos realm, or empty string to disable security.
+  To enable security, there are required:
+  * configured Kerberos (/etc/krb5.conf, /etc/krb5.keytab)
+  * /etc/security/keytab/hbase.service.keytab
+  * enabled security on HDFS
+  * enabled security on zookeeper, if external

+[*https*] undef
+  Enable https support.
+It needs to be set when Hadoop cluster has https enabled.

+* **true**: enable https
+* **hdfs**: enable https only for Hadoop, keep HBase https disables
+* **false**: disable https

+[*acl*] undef

+  Set to true, if setfacl command is available and /etc/hadoop is on filesystem supporting POSIX ACL.
+  It is used to set privileges of ssl-server.xml for HBase.
+If the POSIX ACL is not supported, disable this parameter also in cesnet-hadoop puppet module.

+Enable also *acl* parameter, if is it enabled also for Hadoop cluster in cesnet-hadoop puppet module.

 <a name="multihome"></a>
 ###Multihome Support